 Golden Plains Technology Park is an innovative data center campus development in Kansas City, Missouri that is located in both Platte and Clay Counties.
-The technology park will include three zones featuring data center facilities that will support the growing demand of data, cloud and other hosting services.
+The technology park includes three zones featuring data center facilities that will support the growing demand of data, cloud and other hosting services.
 A data center is a facility used to house a large group of networked computer servers.
 Data centers can be used for remote storage, processing, or distribution of large amounts of data.
 Their use depends on size: hyperscale data centers like these can be multi-user or dedicated to a single large use.

 Why the Midwest?